Miami has Tri-Rail... |

 With commuter rail, the commuter is spared the prospect of being stuck in traffic during the morning and evening rush hour.
 It also spares the worry of the commuter being late for work due to traffic congestion despite leaving early.
 Not only there is a positive psychological impact, but there is also a positive financial impact as far as automobile maintenance is concerned.

 Automobile ownership requires a constant financial commitment.
 Obviously the most important financial commitment when one owns an automobile is the car loan payment, which has to be paid until the car loan is paid in full.
-Another important financial comitment of automobile ownership is insurance, and I have discussed this not only on the Interstate 275 Florida Blog but on many Tampa Bay region transit related forums on Facebook.
+Another important financial commitment of automobile ownership is insurance, and I have discussed this not only on the Interstate 275 Florida Blog but on many Tampa Bay region transit related forums on Facebook.
 Anytime you get a quote for auto insurance, there is one major factor that determines how much you will pay in automobile insurance premium: How many miles do you drive one way between home and work?

-Let's say you're lucky and your commute is not long, you live and work in downtown Tampa.
+Let's say you're lucky and your commute is not long, you live and work in downtown St. Petersburg.
 More than likely you walk between home and work, and your auto insurance premium isn't that bad.
 Unfortunately, for the majority of Tampa Bay region residents, home prices in or near downtown business cores are prohibitively expensive necessitating having to live miles away in the suburbs and make the long commute to work.
 For instance, let's say you live in New Tampa and you commute to work at your office in downtown St. Petersburg.
-You got that right, downtown St. Petersburg.
+You got that right, downtown St. Petersburg!
 Tell an automobile insurer that (due to the long distance) and your auto insurance premiums skyrocket when you get the quote.

 But there's a lot more financial commitment in automobile ownership besides car loan payments and insurance.
 There's maintenance that you have to do on the car, especially the oil changes and parts that eventually need replacement at a certain point.
 Use that automobile for long distance commuting to and from work and, in due time, the bumper to bumper automobile warranty will have run its course.
 And we can't overlook the most important financial commitment in automobile ownership: The price of gasoline.
 When gasoline spiked over the $4.00/gallon mark, more and more people did everything to help cut costs such as switching to smaller cars to riding mass transit to work.